-- 4) Code your own or upload this code to the slave exoarm.
-Note that by default, the bluetooth module buffers and processes messages by batch (every 1 sec).
-To reduce this interval, use Serial1.setTimeout (50); at setup. - 5) Enter the following configuration for the master device.
+4) Code your own or upload this code to the slave exoarm.
+Note that by default, the uC module may buffer and process messages by batch (every 1 sec).
+To reduce this interval, use Serial1.setTimeout (50); at setup.
+Furthermore, the Arduino Nano uC only have one serial port and we'll have to implement the second serial communication using software GPIO.
+Add the following code: